Free printing and copying

 Students can print and copy without charge using the Trust student printers

 How to print and copy

-There are two devices for printing, copying and scanning in the library for use by members.
-These use the PrintMe system for copying and printing, which offers payment by debit or credit cards (including contactless).
-PrintMe allows you to print jobs from your own device, as well as the library PCs.
-You must comply with copyright regulations when copying or printing, details of which are displayed next to the machines.
+These use the PrintMe system for copying and printing, which allows you to print jobs from your own device, as well as the library and study space PCs.
+You must also comply with copyright regulations when copying or printing, details of which are displayed next to the machines.